 Since 1989, a considerable amount of work has been done along the line in upgrading stations and facilities, the highlight being Ribblehead station which had stood derelict for many years – it is now an award winning visitor centre.

 In the 72 miles between Settle and Carlisle there are 14 tunnels and over 20 viaducts.
-The service today comprises modern diesel trains with occasional steam and diesel charter trains, and frequent freight trains.
-These are predominantly coal from Scotland traveling to Yorkshire power stations, with gypsum traffic to Kirkby Thore, north of Appleby and engineering trains as well.
+The service today comprises diesel trains with occasional steam and diesel charter trains, and frequent freight trains.
+Less coal is being hauled from Scotland to the Yorkshire power stations as coal-powered energy is being phased out.
+There are regular wood trains and some gypsum traffic to Kirkby Thore, north of Appleby.